newbi462/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+##### Answer: To have a form of authentication of a user that is under the control more or less of the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.